 Adopt a Dolphin

 Adopt a dolphin for the dolphin-lover in your life.

-For a $40.00 tax-deductible donation, you receive an adoption certificate with a color photograph of the dolphin you choose and information about your dolphin.
+For a $40.00 tax-deductible donation, you receive a personalized adoption certificate with a color photograph of the dolphin you choose and information about your dolphin.

-For 14 years the Oceanic Society has supported benign research on the spotted dolphins of the Bahamas.
-Our researchers know the dolphins individually through their natural markings, and have named and constructed life histories for over 130 individuals.
-You can adopt one of the Bahamas' dolphins such as Stubby, Top Notch, or TS, gain a window into their watery world, and learn about their personality traits.
+The dolphins available for adoption are known individually through their natural markings and have been identified through Oceanic Project Dolphin, a long term spotted dolphin research program in the Bahamas.
+Researchers have named and constructed life histories for over 130 individual dolphins.
+You can adopt one of The Bahamas' dolphins such as Stubby, Top Notch, or TS, gain a window into their watery world, and learn about their personality traits.

-The Oceanic Society initiated the Adopt-A-Dolphin program in 1988 as a means for public involvement and to generate support for our research programs.
-Your support will help us continue our international dolphin research and conservation programs.
+Oceanic Society began the Adopt A Dolphin program in 1988 as a means for public involvement and to generate support for our research programs.
+Your support will help us continue our international marine research and conservation programs.
 Here are the names of some spotted dolphins often seen during our research season.